hardcore-sushi/DroidFS/BUILD.md

 # Introduction
 DroidFS relies on modified versions of the original encrypted filesystems programs to open volumes.
 [CryFS](https://github.com/cryfs/cryfs) is written in C++ while [gocryptfs](https://github.com/rfjakob/gocryptfs) is written in [Go](https://golang.org).
 Thus, building DroidFS requires the compilation of native code.
 However, for the sake of simplicity, the application has been designed in a modular way: you can build a version of DroidFS that supports both Gocryptfs and CryFS, or only one of the two.

 Moreover, DroidFS aims to be accessible to as many people as possible.
-If you encounter any problems or need help with the build, feel free to open an issue, a discussion, or contact me by [email](mailto:hardcore.sushi@disroot.org) or on [Matrix](https://matrix.org): @hardcoresushi:matrix.underworld.fr
+If you encounter any problems or need help with the build, feel free to open an issue, a discussion, or contact me (currently the main developer) by [email](mailto:gh@arkensys.dedyn.io) or on [Matrix](https://matrix.org): @hardcoresushi:matrix.underworld.fr

 # Setup

+The following two steps assume you're using a Debian-based Linux distribution.
+Package names might be similar for other distributions.
+Don't hesitate to ask if you're having trouble with this.

 Install required packages:
 ```
-$ sudo apt-get install openjdk-11-jdk-headless build-essential pkg-config git gnupg2 wget apksigner
+$ sudo apt-get install openjdk-17-jdk-headless build-essential pkg-config git gnupg2 wget apksigner npm
 ```
-You also need to manually install the [Android SDK](https://developer.android.com/studio/index.html#command-tools) and the [Android Native Development Kit (NDK)](https://developer.android.com/ndk/downloads) (r23 versions are recommended).
+You also need to manually install the [Android SDK](https://developer.android.com/studio/index.html#command-tools) and the [Android Native Development Kit (NDK)](https://github.com/android/ndk/wiki/Unsupported-Downloads#r25c) version `25.2.9519653` (r25c). libcryfs cannot be built with newer NDK versions at the moment due to compatibility issues with [boost](https://www.boost.org).
+If you succeed in building it with a more recent version of NDK, please report it.

-If you want a support for Gocryptfs volumes, you must install [Go](https://golang.org/doc/install) and libssl:
+If you want a support for Gocryptfs volumes, you need to install [Go](https://golang.org/doc/install):
 ```
-$ sudo apt-get install golang-go libssl-dev
+$ sudo apt-get install golang-go
 ```
 The code should be authenticated before being built.
 To verify the signatures, you will need my PGP key:
 ```